Davos: Germany's Olaf Scholz says silence on Ukraine is not an option | DW | 19.01.2022

 His "traffic-light coalition" has an ambitious program.
 It includes slashing carbon emissions, overhauling digital infrastructure, modernizing citizenship laws, lifting the minimum wage and legalizing marijuana.

-More pressingly, Scholz also faces the task of guiding the country out of the coronavirus crisis, as well as dealing with the fears of a possible Russian invasion of Ukraine.
+More pressingly, Scholz also faces the task of dealing with the fears of a possible Russian invasion of Ukraine, and guiding Germany out of the coronavirus crisis.

+Touching on the pandemic, Scholz said a genuine effort must be made to vaccinate globally so that new virus variants could be prevented from emerging.

+"Without a truly global immunization campaign, we will soon run out of letters in the Greek alphabet to name new virus variants," Scholz said.

 Normally a face-to-face gathering of political and corporate power players in the Swiss Alps, the forum is online for the second year in a row due to the coronavirus pandemic.